How to Report Fake Marriott Robocalls

 The best course of action is to hang up, then report the call to the Federal Trade Commission (FTC).

-The resort group announced that their legal team was working diligently to find the source of these robocalls and put an end to them.
+The resort group announced that their team was working diligently to find the source of these robocalls and put an end to them.

 Why Are Robocall Scams, Such as the Marriott Hotels Robocalls, so Common?